actuino/unicorn-display/Minecraft/readme.md

 ### Enjoy

-* When running actuino/unicorn-display-client, a default scheme should appear on the physical display.
+* When running actuino/unicorn-display-client, a default scheme should appear on the physical display within a few seconds.
 * After launching the Cuberite server, wait about 10 seconds.
-* Connect your Minecraft client to ip.of.the.pi:25565
+* Connect your Minecraft client to `ip.of.the.pi:25565`
-* If you need to change the IP of the Unicorn Server (192.168.7.3 by default), use that command from Minecraft : `setaddress ip.of.unicorn.client`
+* If you need to change the IP of the Unicorn Server (192.168.7.3 by default), use that command from Minecraft : `/changeaddress ip.of.unicorn.server`
 * Craft !
+You spawned on a platform above the world.
+Look around to find the Display artefact.

 ### Debug